 The Volunteer Income Tax Assistance (VITA) project will prepare your taxes for FREE.
-You qualify if your household earns $57,000 or less per year.

 The average tax return filed by VITA is $1,500 per family.
 A total of $5.2 million was returned to Quad Cities residents last year, saving a total of $1 million in fees.